 In cancer care, different types of doctors often work together to create a patient’s overall treatment plan that combines different types of treatments.
 This is called a multidisciplinary team.
 An evaluation should be done by each head and neck specialist before any treatment begins.
 The team may include medical, surgical, and radiation oncologists; otolaryngologists (ear, nose, and throat doctors); maxillofacial prosthodontists (specialists who perform restorative surgery in the head and neck areas); dentists; physical therapists; speech pathologists; psychiatrists; nurses; dietitians; and social workers.

 Surgery is performed in nearly all cases of salivary gland cancer and is usually the first treatment.
-During surgery, a doctor performs an operation to remove the cancerous tumor and some of the healthy tissue around it (called a margin).
+During surgery, a doctor performs an operation to remove the cancerous tumor and some of the healthy tissue around it, called a margin.
 A surgical oncologist is a doctor who specializes in treating cancer using surgery.
-The goal of surgery is to remove as much of the tumor as possible and leave negative margins (no trace of cancer in the healthy tissue).
+The goal of surgery is to remove as much of the tumor as possible and leave negative margins.
+This means no trace of cancer was found in the healthy tissue surrounding the tumor that was removed.

 Surgery is typically followed by additional treatment, most often radiation therapy.
 Sometimes, some people may need more than one operation to remove the cancer and to help restore the appearance and function of the tissues affected.